philrz/super/docs/language/data-types.md

 a value, e.g., `typeof(1)` is `<int64>` and `typeof(<int64>)` is `<type>`.

-First-class types are quite powerful because types can serve as group-by keys or be used in ["data shaping"](shaping.md) logic.
+First-class types are quite powerful because types can serve as grouping keys or be used in ["data shaping"](shaping.md) logic.
 A common workflow for data introspection is to first perform a search of exploratory data and then count the shapes of each type of data as follows:
 ```